alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 - `address_line_2`
 - `postcode`

-Any variables / placeholders (_QP: Which one?_) included in the letter template also count as required parameters.
-You need to provide their values in a dictionary with key value pairs:
+Any other placeholder fields included in the letter template also count as required parameters.
+You need to provide their values in a dictionary with key value pairs.
+For example:

 ```python
 personalisation={